oroinc/documentation/user_guide/activities_tasks.rst

   :widths: 10, 30

   "**Subject***","The task title.
 Must be defined."
-  "Description","A free text tab.
+  "**Description**","A free text tab.
 Contains the task description.
 The field may be left empty."
-  "Due date","Defines the date the task is due from the calendar (if any)."
+  "**Due date**","Defines the date the task is due from the calendar (if any)."
-  "Priority","Defines if the task priority.
+  "**Priority***","Defines if the task priority.
 The possible values are:

   - *Low*
   - *Normal*
   - *High*

   The field is by default set to *Normal*."
-  "Assigned To","Choose the user, to whom the task is assigned.
+  "**Assigned To***","Choose the user, to whom the task is assigned.
 The field is by default filled with he user, creating the task."
   "Reminders","Defines if a message must be sent to the user defined in the *Assigned to* field with regard to the task.

   Click the :guilabel:`Add` button to add a reminder.

    - Define if the message shall be an email or a flash message and how long before the time defined in the *Due date* it shall be sent.

   Reminders cannot be defined if the due date hasn't been defined."